zwebzone/zwebzone.github.io/content/lovely/_index.md

 ## News

 - My graduation project will be related to transfer learning and semantic segmentation.
-- We started building AR applications on Hololens2!
+- We started building AR applications on Hololens 2!

 ---